Chowder (TV series): Development

-During his time working on Nickelodeon's SpongeBob SquarePants, Greenblatt had been sketching various characters for his own animation series concept.
+During his time working on Nickelodeon's SpongeBob SquarePants, C. H. Greenblatt had been sketching various characters for his own animation series concept.
 Greenblatt originally based the premise on the idea of the sorcerer's apprentice style of story, such as The Sword in the Stone.
 The plot devices were modified so that the story revolves around a master chef who teaches his young apprentice how to cook.
 Chowder himself was developed with no specific species in mind, but rather with the intentions of invoking the image of a child's soft squeeze toy.
 Some of the inspiration comes from Dr. Seuss, with other inspiration from Saturday morning cartoons.

 Greenblatt pitched the concept to Cartoon Network in the mid-2000s when he began working as a writer and storyboard artist for The Grim Adventures of Billy & Mandy, and two years later the series was approved with another year for production before the pilot episode aired.
 Greenblatt estimates he spent about seven years working on Chowder before the show made it to air in 2007.
 Chowder was animated by Hong Ying Animation.